SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 in a digital media library.
 Specifically, it declares a ``name`` property of type ``String``, and an ``init name`` initializer.
-(It is assumed that all media items, including all movies and songs, will have a name.)
+(It's assumed that all media items, including all movies and songs, will have a name.)

 .. testcode:: typeCasting, typeCasting-err